Interview with Dixie Elliott

 Unionist appetite for domination and imposition is insatiable

+Guest writer David McSweeney with a piece that addresses among other things the likelihood of Irish unity.
 We are confronted with a vast, confusing and obscure tableau of processes and committees and sub groups which pretend to solve common problems, from terrorist financing, to avian flu and the Middle East Peace process.
-Now working on the side of those subjected to these processes, rather than those designing or running them, it is clear that the existence of such processes can have in itself a debilitative effect: the mere existence of a “process” creates the erroneous impression that something is being done, when it is not.
+Now working on the side of those subjected to these processes, rather than those designing or running them, it is clear that the existence of such processes can have in itself a debilitative effect: the mere existence of...

 Maghaberry – the reality of strip-searching

-In occupied Ireland today many Irish Republicans find themselves in the unfortunate position of being arrested charged and imprisoned purely as a result of their opposition to the on-going British occupation and for campaigning for national and social liberation.
+Stephen Murney is a Republican Prisoner in Roe 4, Maghaberry.
+He penned the following article on 4th February 2013.
+It initially featured on the éirígí website.
+In occupied Ireland today many Irish Republicans find themselves in the unfortunate position of being arrested charged and imprisoned purely as a result of their opposition to the on-going British occupation and for campaigning for national and social liberatio...

 Thursday, February 14, 2013